kevintruong/til/Synchronization/Synchronization,-Part-8:-Ring-Buffer-Example.md

 ```

 The enqueue method is shown below.
 Notice:
-* The lock is only held during the critical section (access to the data structure).
+-The lock is only held during the critical section (access to the data structure).
-* A complete implementation would need to guard against early returns from `sem_wait` due to POSIX signals.
+-A complete implementation would need to guard against early returns from `sem_wait` due to POSIX signals.

 ```C
 enqueue(void *value){